Inclusive-Computing-Initiative/ICI-Curriculum/Unit 1 Lesson 7 - CSS/Unit1Lesson7.md

 Also in the end of every style we add a semicolon ( ; ) to tell the computer that we're done with that style and were moving on to the next one.

+We change the syntax when we use classes, which you'll learn next lesson, by adding a . and then the class name.

+For example we can do:

+    .home {
+        background: "red"
+    }
+This adds red to all the elements with the class home, but as I said Class is something we'll learn next time so don't worry about it too much.

 ---
 Congrats!
 Now you know the basics of CSS and can make HTML pages look way cooler.
 Now you should try to make a CSS page and give it a background color and make the text a different color.
 Good Luck!